Ichaelus/Github-Classifier/Dokumentation/Active Learning Framework Planning Phase.md

 # Active Learning Framework Planning Phase

+## Libaries we´re using
+* threading for Threads
+* pickle for serialization
+* bottle for communication with GUI

+# Saving System
+* We have one Folder for saving stuff
+* in this folder there´s going to be one file for the classifier collection: what classifiers are currently loaded etc.
+* Each classifier modul has it´s own subfolder there.
+We have one file with the information what´s the version that got used last and all other information we may need to safe seperate, then all the safefiles of the different versions of the same classifier

 ## Important Points

 * Evtl. ist es sinnvoll bei jeder Speicherung einen TimeStamp mitzuspeichern